As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 Visiting Hawaii first time

-If this is your first visit to Hawaii, I’m sure sun drenched beaches, cocktails and sparkling blue waters come to mind.
+When planning your first visit to Hawaii, I’m sure sun drenched beaches, cocktails and sparkling blue waters come to mind.
 Also, getting to Hawaii has never been easier, particularly if coming from the US mainland, the west coast of Canada and the east coast of Australia.

 And the famous Waikiki beach is on most people’s wish list.
-Hawaii has exploded with popularity over the last few years as people from around the globe flock for a bit of island paradise.
+Hawaii travel has exploded with popularity over the last few years as people from around the globe flock for a bit of island paradise.

 The main Island Oahu has much to offer as the majority of tourists head for Honolulu, the states capital.
 Waikiki Beach has centre stage and is a great base for your trip.